 Better Nate Than Ever is Tim Federle’s hilarious novel about the story of a theater kid.
 Nate Foster is a small-town boy who has big dreams of starring in a Broadway show.
 Along with his best pal, Libby, he plans an overnight escape to New York.
 What happens at the audition call at E.T., and how he realizes the difference between big-time stardom and small-town blues is what this story is about.

 All of eleven years old, Alex Petroski is space-obsessed and goes on an episodic journey along with his dog to launch his golden iPod into space.
 It narrates his view of the complicated world, and how his destination keeps changing, how meeting remarkable people on the journey helps in uncovering the secrets about his long-dead father and his family.
-It is a joyful, inspirational, and funny series.
+It is a joyful, inspirational, and funny audio fiction piece.

 Spirit Riding Free is about a 12-year-old girl named Lucky Prescott and a wild stallion.
 The young girl always experiences adventures through books until one day, when along with her father, and her aunt, she travels to a new home in the Wild West.
 Although excited, she begins to worry as she is never allowed to sit on ride horses.
 How does she meet a majestic wild stallion, and how her heart breaks when the stallion is seized by the wranglers, and if she rescues him is what this book is about.

 "I am pleased with the Spirit books.
 My daughter and I enjoy the wholesome dialogues and close relation to the TV series.
 They're engaging, detailing Lucky's life more than the show.
 My child and I were absorbed, finishing the books in four days.
 Lovely read!"